 He is certified by the International Association of Forensic Computer Examiners (ISFCE) as a Certified Computer Examiner (CCE) and the Digital Forensics Certification Board (DFCB) as a Digital Forensics Certified Practitioner (DFCP).
-Mr. Daniel holds a Master of Science degree in Digital Forensics from the University of Central Florida and a Bachelor of Science degree in Criminal Justice from Troy University.
-Mr. Daniel is a lifetime member of the Delta Epsilon Iota Academic Honor Society and professional organizations including the International Association of Computer Investigative Specialists, Consortium of Digital Forensic Specialists, The American Society of Digital Forensics & eDiscovery, The High Technology Crime Investigation Association and The Association of Digital Forensics, Security and Law.
+Dr. Daniel holds a Doctor of Business Administration in Computer and Information Security from Northcentral University, Master of Science degree in Digital Forensics from the University of Central Florida and a Bachelor of Science degree in Criminal Justice from Troy University.
+Dr. Daniel is a lifetime member of the Delta Epsilon Iota Academic Honor Society, Delta Mu Delta Honor Society and professional organizations including the International Association of Computer Investigative Specialists, Consortium of Digital Forensic Specialists, The American Society of Digital Forensics & eDiscovery, The High Technology Crime Investigation Association and The Association of Digital Forensics, Security and Law.

 Careers in Criminal Justice; Police; Administration; Crime in Sports; Physical Fitness among Law Enforcement; Criminal Justice Career Planning

 Jeffrey C. Lee, Ph.D. is a professor of criminal justice at Troy University.
 His background includes five years experience with the Florida Department of Corrections, one year as a Baker County Deputy Sheriff, and 10 years as a Special Agent with the Florida Division of Alcoholic Beverages and Tobacco.
 Dr. Lee has received twelve awards of commendation and service including the Davis Productivity Award and a nomination for the Medal of Valor.